Before the Adventure

 Where do I check in?

 All guests must check in for the scheduled tour at the red tent located at the far east end of Pier 16 at Fulton and South Streets.
 You will be handed a boarding pass, which is your ticket to the vessel.
+In order to receive a boarding pass, you and your entire party must be present.
+Boarding passes are distributed only to those in your party who are physically present at the time of check-in.
 Please follow the times outlined below for your check-in and boarding.

 Please note that if you do not check in before your “Check In Ends” time, your tickets will be forfeit and available to those on standby.